Understanding Nausea and Vomiting -- Treatment

 What Is Causing My Nausea and Vomiting?

 It's often hard to tell why you are nauseated or vomiting.
 A health care provider will likely be able to find out what is happening to you.
 He or she will ask about the severity and timing of your symptoms, as well as take a food history and ask if you have had any contact with sick people.
 You will also undergo a physical exam to look for causes and signs of dehydration.
 Blood and/or urine tests and/or an abdominal X-ray may be taken to determine the cause of nausea and vomiting.

 What Are the Treatments for Nausea and Vomiting?

 Home treatments can help relieve nausea.

-- Eat only light, bland foods -- start with crackers or plain bread.
+- Eat as tolerated, but only light, bland foods, such as crackers or plain bread to begin with.
 If your nausea is chronic, you'll need to find a variety of vegetables and proteins that don't upset your stomach to maintain proper nutrition.

 - Stay away from fried or greasy foods.

 - Eat small meals and eat them slowly.

 - Rest a while after eating with your head elevated.

 After determining the cause of nausea and vomiting, there are prescription drugs that your doctor can give you if the symptoms are not getting better on their own.